rudy-patel/imageAnalysisSystem/README.md

 To setup the hardware unit, follow the instructions [here](https://github.com/rudy-patel/imageAnalysisSystem/wiki/Hardware-Configuration).

-To setup a new AWS account, follow the instructions [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/running-instructions-for-users/docs/aws_setup.txt).
+To setup a new AWS instance + account, follow the instructions in [AWS Setup](https://github.com/rudy-patel/imageAnalysisSystem/blob/running-instructions-for-users/docs/aws_setup.txt).

 On **Linux/MacOS**:
 - Run `source env/bin/activate` to **start** the Python virtual environment.